MicrosoftDocs/power-platform/power-platform/sap/explore/power-platform-and-SAP-integration.md

 Enterprise templates for Power Platform include the [SAP Procurement](../../enterprise-templates/finance/sap-procurement/overview.md) and [SAP Supplier Self Service](../../enterprise-templates/finance/sap-supplier-self-service/overview.md) templates.
 These templates and ready-to-use copilots that include sample components and cloud flows for common SAP business processes can accelerate your Power Platform and SAP integration journey.

-Power Platform connectors for SAP provide secure, encrypted integration of your SAP data with Power Platform products and connected services through hundreds of [Power Platform connectors](/connectors/).
+Power Platform connectors provide secure, encrypted integration of your SAP data with Power Platform products and connected services through hundreds of [Power Platform connectors](/connectors/).

 Learn more: